Troubleshooting Cloudflare for SaaS

 You can send a PATCH request to request an immediate validation check on any certificate.
 The PATCH data only needs include the same

 To remove specific files from Cloudflare’s cache, purge the cache while specifying one or more hosts.

 Resolution error 1016 (Origin DNS error) when accessing the custom hostname

 Cloudflare returns a 1016 error when the custom hostname cannot be routed or proxied.

 There are two main causes of error 1016:

 - Custom Hostname ownership verification is not complete.
-To check verification status, run an API call to and check the verification error field:
+To check verification status, run an API call to search for a certificate by hostname and check the verification error field:

 "verification_errors": ["custom hostname does not CNAME to this zone."].

-- Fallback Origin is not .
+- Fallback Origin is not correctly set.
 Confirm that you have created a DNS record for the fallback origin and also set the fallback origin.

 To move a custom hostname back to an Active status, send a PATCH request to restart the hostname verification.
 A Custom Hostname in a Moved status is deleted after 7 days.